-So why not take advantage of that motivation and regularly organize contest on your page to give away freebies and temporary discounts and promotions?
-Because organizing a contest on Facebook is time consuming and complicated?
+So, why not take advantage of that motivation and regularly organize content on your page to give away freebies and temporary discounts and promotions?
+Because organizing a contest on Facebook is time-consuming and complicated?
 Well, it can be, but with the free Timeline Contest Manager, it’s free and very easy to manage.

-You can organize and manage a quiz, a photo contest or a simple sweepstakes in a matter of minutes, and accurately pick your winners in one click.
-Uber easy!
+You can organize and manage a quiz, a photo contest, or simple sweepstakes in a matter of minutes, and accurately pick your winners in one click.
+Super-easy!

-No more excuses not to give away T-shirts, stickers or other low value prizes on a regular basis to your fans.
-Plus it’s guaranteed to generate high engagement.
+No more excuses not to give away T-shirts, stickers, or other low-value prizes regularly to your fans.
+Plus, it’s guaranteed to generate high engagement.

 So, we like to take advantage of CoSchedule’s Headline Analyzer tool.

 Just type in your headline and let it do the rest.
 It’ll look at your keywords, the length of your headline, emotional value, and so on.
-It’s a quick and easy way to get a sense of whether it’ll work or not.
+It’s a quick and easy way to get a sense of whether it’ll work.

 Infographics perform well.
-People like image and people like stats.
+People like images and people like stats.
 It only makes sense they’d like them together.